shoheiyokoyama/Gemini/README.md

 # <a name="anmation-types"> Animation Types and properties

-Following animation types are available.
-You can find out sample code [here](https://github.com/shoheiyokoyama/Gemini/tree/master/Example/Gemini).
+The following animation types are available.
+See sample code [here](https://github.com/shoheiyokoyama/Gemini/tree/master/Example/Gemini) for details.

 - [Cube](#cube)
 - [Circle Rotation](#circle-rotation) You can configure direction of rotation using the `CircleRotationDirection`